parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 `server_address` is the IP address of the Solr index server, and `scale` defines the number of load generators' workers.
 Additionally, you can customize the load generator and request distribution by applying the following options:

-- `--ramp-up=<integer>`: The ramp-up time, which is the time when the load generator sends requests to warm up the server, before the actual measurement starts.
+- `--ramp-up=<integer>`: The ramp-up time, during which the load generator sends requests to warm up the server before the actual measurement starts.
 The unit is seconds, and its default value is 20.
 - `--ramp-down=<integer>`: The ramp-down time.
 Like the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues.
-Loads generating in this period are not included in the final statistics.
+Ramp-down time can avoid a sudden load drop to the server and mimic a real-world scenario.
+Loads generated in this period are not included in the final statistics.
 The unit is seconds, and its default value is 10.
 - `--steady=<integer>`: The measurement time.
 The unit is seconds, and its default value is 60.
-- `--interval-type=<ThinkTime|CycleTime>`: The method used to define the interval for each load generator. `ThinkTime` defines the interval as the duration between receiving a reply and sending the next request, while `CycleTime` defines the interval as the duration between sending two lockstep requests.
+- `--interval-type=<ThinkTime|CycleTime>`: The method used to define the inter-request interval for each load generator. `ThinkTime` defines the interval as the duration between receiving a reply and sending the next request, while `CycleTime` defines the interval as the duration between sending consecutive requests.
 The default value is `ThinkTime`.
-Note that the load generator cannot follow the given cycle interval if its value is smaller than a single request's latency: the load generator is closed-loop.
+Note that the load generator cannot follow the given interval if its value is smaller than a single request's latency: the load generator is closed-loop.
-- `--interval-distribution=<Fixed|Uniform|NegativeExponential>`: The distribution of the interval.
+- `--interval-distribution=<Fixed|Uniform|NegExp>`: The distribution of the intervals.
 Its default value is `Fixed`.
-- `--interval-min=int`: The minimum interval between sending two requests.
+- `--interval-min=int`: The minimum interval between sending consecutive requests.
 The unit is milliseconds, and its default value is 1000.
-- `--interval-max=int`: The maximum interval between sending two requests.
+- `--interval-max=int`: The maximum interval between sending consecutive requests.
 The unit is in milliseconds, and its default value is 1500.
 When using the `Fixed` distribution, this value should be identical to the minimum interval.
-- `--interval-deviation=float`: The deviation of the interval.
+- `--interval-deviation=float`: The deviation of intervals.
 The unit is a percentage, and its default value is 0.

 ### Generating a custom index
 You can use the index image to generate your customized index.
 To start generating an index, create a list of websites that you want to crawl in a file named `seed.txt`.
 Write each URL in a different line.
 Then, run the index container using the command below: